feetball/GaugeSToVbo/README.md

-# GaugeSToVbo
+# gaugesToVbo

-A tool to convert gauge.S data to VBO format.
+A tool to convert gauge data to VBO format.

+## Installation

+You can install the package using pip:

+pip install gaugesToVbo

+## Usage

+To use the tool, run:

+gaugesToVbo input.csv output.vbo